tdhock/change-tutorial/Submission.md

 * Compute a feature vector for each segmentation problem, and a feature matrix for each labeled set of related segmentation problems.
+* Learn an affine function f(features)=log(penalty).
 * Exercise: to learn the coefficients of the BIC penalty, what feature vector should be used?
-* Learn an affine function f(features)=log(penalty) via either
 * Un-regularized interval regression (survival package).
 Learns weights for a given set of features, but may overfit if non-relevant features are used.
 * Elastic net regularized interval regression (anujkhare/iregnet package on GitHub).
 Simultaneously learns weights and performs feature selection.
 Avoids overfitting by setting some feature weights to zero.

 #### Cross-validation experiments, 20 minutes